MarkMahrous/Favorite_Places/README.md

 ## Features

-- View Favorite Places: Browse a comprehensive list of all your favorite places, complete with details such as title, picture, and location.
+- **View Favorite Places**: Browse a comprehensive list of all your favorite places, complete with details such as title, picture, and location.
-- Add New Place: Easily add new places to your favorites by specifying a title, selecting a picture, and picking a location (either by using your current location or selecting on a map).
+- **Add New Place**: Easily add new places to your favorites by specifying a title, selecting a picture, and picking a location (either by using your current location or selecting on a map).

 ## Technologies and Packages